conduitl/csv_lesson/README.md

 Node.js comes with several core modules.
 The one we'll be using is **File System**.
 This lets us perform file read and write operations on our machine.

 We'll start small by figuring out how to read one file using Node.js.
 We're taking the following steps:

-1. Import Node's File System module.<br/>
+1. Import Node's File System module.

 2. Read our file and store it to a variable.

 3. Use this variable to log the file's contents to the terminal window.

 <a name="l1"></a>__Listing 1 - Reading a csv__  | [return to top](#)